Disclaimers are in Part 1

 "Isabelle, you are yelling at a blank wall and gesticulating at empty air.
 And you seem to be losing the argument.
 Is there something I should be worried about?"

 Isabelle turned to see her mother standing in the doorway, looking sleepy and dishevelled.
 Her face started burning furiously.
 "I'm just acting out a scene," she improvised.
-She looked back at the warrior, but Xena had disappeared.
+She looked back at the warrior, but Xena had vanished.

 Things were just as bad as Isabelle had feared, if not worse.
 The more she tried to appear casual, or struggled to ignore the ghostly presence who did not particularly like being ignored, the more closely she felt her mother watching her, measuring.
 Isabelle shuddered to think what might be going on behind those uncomfortably probing eyes.